- View all products (0)

 Multivitamin formulations are like snowflakes—no two are exactly alike.
-In fact, it has become the norm for manufacturers of multivitamins to include any number of value-added ingredients, sometimes a whole kitchen sink’s worth, without little or no justification for their inclusion.
-Among others, these value-added ingredients include fruit and veggie powders, superfoods (e.g. spirulina, chlorella), herbs, and specialty supplements.
+In fact, it has become the norm for manufacturers of multivitamins to include any number of value-added ingredients, sometimes a whole kitchen sink’s worth, with little or no justification for their inclusion.
+Among others, these value-added ingredients include trace amounts of probiotics, enzymes, herbs, greens, and specialty supplements.

-While these “value-added” ingredients make products more marketable, they don’t really add any value to consumers because—
+While these “value-added” ingredients may make products more marketable, the questions consumers should be asking themselves is if these ingredients really add any value from a health perspective given that—

-- they are present in amounts that are far too low to be therapeutically beneficial
+- the so-called valued-added ingredients are frequently present in amounts that are far too low to be therapeutically beneficial;

-- inclusion of these value-added ingredients allows manufacturers to mislead consumers into believing a product is better than it really is and distract them from realizing that the vitamins are actually created in a lab using industrial chemicals
+- inclusion of these value-added ingredients allows manufacturers to mislead consumers into believing a product is better than it really is and distract them from recognizing that the vitamins are actually created in a lab using industrial chemicals;

-As if the diversity of ingredients used in multivitamin products are not enough to overwhelm consumers, the marketing jargon used to describe them—“food-based,” “food-sourced”, “raw food,” “raw code,” “whole food,” “food state”—can send even the most savvy consumers running for the woods because there is no consensus on their definitions and brands use them interchangeably in ways that create chaos and confusion.
+As if the diversity of ingredients used in multivitamin products are not enough to overwhelm consumers, the indiscriminate marketing jargon used to describe them—“food-based,” “food-sourced,” “raw food,” “raw code,” “whole food,” “food state”—can send even the most savvy consumers running for the woods.
+The use of these terms is problematic because there is no consensus on what they mean and brands frequently use them interchangeably in ways that create chaos and confusion.
 While some brands argue that only nutrients concentrated “from” actual foods should be called “whole food,” others use it to describe synthetic vitamins that are fermented “with” yeast and food powders.
 There are even a few companies that market synthetic vitamins “in” a base of food powders as “whole food.”